HL7/fhir/implementations/pascal/readme.txt

 2. Delphi / Lazarus Versions supported

-As released, this code supports all unicode versions of delphi, and should work on OSX as well as Windows, though this is not yet tested.
+As released, this code supports all unicode versions of delphi.
+The library depends on msxml, so won't work on anything but windows

 In addition, this code (with a different supporting library) is known to work in all pre-unicode versions of delphi (D5+).
 The support library for this